 Keep in mind that in many cases a manufacturer can also be held responsible for a commercial truck accident.
 The most common situation is where the manufacturer installed faulty brakes that prevented the truck driver from stopping in time.

-How Much Is an 18 Wheeler Accident Worth?
+How Much Is an 18 Wheeler Accident Worth in Orange County?

 Personal injury claims caused by 18-wheeler accidents tend to be worth more than most other accident types on average.
 But that isn’t to say that just because you were involved in an 18 wheeler accident, your claim is automatically worth more.
 18 wheeler accidents tend to be worth more because they usually involve more severe injuries.